Deerhead, Kansas

 Deerhead is an unincorporated community in Deerhead Township, Barber County, Kansas, United States.
-It is 18 mi west-southwest of Medicine Lodge.
+It is located 18 mi west-southwest of Medicine Lodge.

 History

 A post office in Deerhead was established in 1885, closed temporarily in 1894, reopened in 1895, and closed permanently in 1923.

 Geography

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Deerhead has a humid subtropical climate, abbreviated "Cfa" on climate maps.